Samin005/Tic-Tac-Toe-AI/README.md

 ## Basic Info

 This is a tic-tac-toe game where the AI makes the best possible move by using the Minimax Alpha Beta Pruning algorithm.
 The frontend of the app is created with Angular and backend is created using Django (python).
 The AI sits in the backend and there is a REST service that makes all the communication possible.
 The app also has Google sign-in options with proper JWT authentication.
+After signing in with a Google account, the user is able to see the leaderboard and check current rankings.

 ## Game Details